z0sun/URL3.1/README.md

 </p>
 <h1 align="center">C4_deployment-3<h1>

-Demonstrate your ability to run and deploy to fully automated Elastic Beanstalk deployment.
+Demonstrate your ability deploy a fully automated Elastic Beanstalk deployment.

 - Create a separate GitHub repository for this application